Andy Murray returns to Wimbledon for the first time since 2017 today - here's what you need to know

-The arrival of the world’s most widely watched and popular tennis tournament will get underway today, with reigning Men’s Singles Champion Novak Djokovic set to play against rising British tennis player and 19-year-old, Jack Draper.
+The arrival of the world’s most widely watched and popular tennis tournament will get underway today, with reigning Men’s Singles Champion Novak Djokovic having just won his first match round against rising British tennis player and 19-year-old, Jack Draper.

 But the eyes of Scottish fans and many across the UK will be firmly set on tennis champ Andy Murray as he makes his return to Centre Court today for the first time since 2017.